Bride of the Barrier Master

 Bride of the Barrier Master (結界師の一輪華, Kekkaishi no Ichirinka) is a Japanese novel series written by Kureha with illustrations by Bodax.
 It began publication under Kadokawa Shoten's Kadokawa Bunko novel imprint in December 2021.
 A manga adaptation illustrated by Odayaka began serialization in Enterbrain's B's Log Comic online magazine in March 2022.
-An anime television series adaptation produced by Troyca has been announced.
+An anime television series adaptation produced by Troyca is set to premiere in January 2027.

 Plot

 Since time immemorial, Japan has been upheld by five magical crystal pillars that are protected from monstrous shades by barriers supported by five powerful clans of magic practitioners.
 Hana Ichise was born into a branch family of one of the five clans, but has been dismissed and cast aside as weak by her parents, who favour her talented older twin sister, Hazuki.
-On her fifteenth birthday, a great power suddenly awakens in Hana, but she decides to conceal her newfound abilities in order to some day live a quiet and ordinary life.
+On her fifteenth birthday, a great power suddenly awakens in Hana, but she decides to conceal her newfound abilities in order to some day live a quiet and freedom life.

-Three years later, Saku Ichinomiya, the new head of the Ichinomiya clan, seeks a bride strong enough to assist him with maintaining the barrier around one of the five pillars and sets his sights on Hana when he discovers her true abilities.
-Hana reluctantly agrees to a contractual marriage with Saku in exchange for 1 billion yen and a house in the countryside upon completing the terms of the contract.
-However, she finds her plans for a peaceful future derailed as genuine feelings begin to develop between her and Saku and she is drawn into conflicts faced by practitioners.
+Three years later, Saku Ichinomiya, the new head of the Ichinomiya family, seeks a woman with the power to cast a barrier around one of the five pillars, and sets his sights on Hana, who he discovers has true talent.
+Hana reluctantly accepts a contract marriage with Saku, on the condition that she will receive 1 billion yen and a house in the countryside if she fulfills the terms of the contract.
+However, as she begins to develop sincere feelings for Saku and becomes embroiled in the conflicts between the magicians, her dreams of a peaceful future begin to crumble.